Gilliot History, Family Crest & Coats of Arms

 Early Origins of the Gilliot family

 The surname Gilliot was first found in Oxfordshire, but also many other shires throughout ancient Britain.
 Listed as both a forename and surname in many early rolls, the name quickly spread.

 This tradition continued even until the 14th century where the Yorkshire Polls Tax Rolls of 1379 list: Thomas Taylour et Gillot uxor ejus; Robertus Lyster et Gillot' uxor ejus; Gillote Fox; Johannes Gilotson; Willelmus Gilliote; Johannes Undyrhyll et Gyllot' uxor ejus; Willelmus Gehot; and Johannes Gylyott.

 Early History of the Gilliot family

 This web page shows only a small excerpt of our Gilliot research.
-Another 198 words (14 lines of text) are included under the topic Early Gilliot History in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Gilliot History in all our PDF Extended History products and printed products wherever possible.

 Gilliot Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gilliot are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Gilliot include Gillette, Gilliott, Gillet, Gillott, Gillett and others.

 Early Notables of the Gilliot family (pre 1700)

 More information is included under the topic Early Gilliot Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gilliot family

 Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
 People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
 Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Gilliot, or a variant listed above: Jonathan and Nathan Gillett sailed in the " John and Mary" and settled in Dorchester in 1635 where they became Freemen.
 Joseph Gillott arrived in New York State in 1830..